Report: Man cuts two fences in attempt to steal from businesses - News Break

 Report: Man cuts two fences in attempt to steal from businesses

-Police are looking for a man who cut the chainlink fences at two businesses in an attempt to break into vehicles on the premises.
-A man described as a skinny White male with short hair cut the chainlink fence at 102 Clark Ave. and then attempted to break into six work trucks on the property.
-A representative from Carver and Carver plumbing said the person took a sewer cable machine and pulled it back through the opening in the fence.www.mdjonline.com
+Police are looking for a man who cut the chain link fences at two businesses in an attempt to break into vehicles on the premises.
+A man described as a skinny White male with short hair cut the chain link fence at 102 Clark Ave. and then attempted to break into six work trucks on the property.
+A representative from Carver & Carver Plumbing said the person took a sewer cable machine and pulled it back through the opening in the fence.www.northwestgeorgianews.com

 Comments / 0